Network routing table in

-RIB) or routing table could traditionally be viewed using the
+RIB) and could traditionally be viewed using the

 netstat are part of